abenvin/arcade-expressions/attribute-rules/attribute_rule_calculation/SetMValues.md

 # Calculate M values of a line using vertex distance

 This calculation calculates the measures of every segment of a line and updates the M values of the segments.
+Added code to handle multipart to mimic the Set M as Distance operation.

 ## Use cases